TerezaAlmeida/Contact-API/README.md

 2. Open the terminal

     a.
-Go to the folder location on the terminal
+Go to the Contact-API folder location on the terminal

     b.
-Run "npm install"
+Run "cd Contact_API"

     c.
-Run "cd Contact_API"
+Find the contactIndex.js file

     d.
-Find the contactIndex.js file

-    e.
 Run "node contactIndex.js"

  3. Go to the browser and access "localhost:4000"